 Union Pacific's ACS/CCS system used a design from Union Switch & Signal which first became available in the mid 1920s, and which was first installed in its earliest forms on Pennsylvania Railroad in 1923 and 1926.
 ACS/CCS uses a four-light cab signal and locomotive-mounted induction receivers that sense a pulse code that is fed into the track itself.

 In 1949, Union Pacific first added Automatic Cab Signals as part of a general improvement of traffic control along the railroad's Oregon-Washington Railroad & Navigation Co., mainline between The Dalles and East Portland, via Graham (85.3 miles).
 The system was used in conjunction with Automatic Block Signals to improve the flow and control of traffic by installing duplicating signal indicators inside the locomotive cabs, with an acknowledging action required from the engineer upon receiving an more restrictive signal indication.
 The greatest advantage of the ACS system was that it allowed trains to operate at maximum speed in inclement weather, without concern of visibility of trackside signals.
 The line was called the Oregon Fourth Subdivision.

 UP has ACS on the Portland Sub between Crates, the west end of double track at The Dalles, through to Troutdale.
-The previous edition of the timetable also showed ACS on the Graham line from Troutdale to East Portland but the current edition doesn't show it, just CTC.
-(Bill Maltby, March 2000)
+As of September 2017, ACS/CTC is still in effect on the Graham Line between Troutdale and East Portland.
+(Joal Ashcroft, email dated September 25, 2017)

 In January 1950, UP's engineering department issued a drawing showing the installation of four-indication light boxes in the cabs of the Alco freight units, running on the former LA&SL west of Salt Lake City.
 In February and April, a drawing was issued covering all of the railroad's diesel passenger units, showing the wiring changes needed to use four-indication light boxes on locomotives with three-indication light systems.